A Drum Is a Woman: Reception

 Jack Tracy stated in his five-star DownBeat review: "A Drum is a Woman is the most ambitious project attempted by Duke Ellington in years.
 It is a capsule history of jazz, it is a history of the Negro in America, it is a history of the Ellington orchestra, and it is a folk opera...
 But more than any of these it is a revealing self-portrait of Duke Ellington."

 The New York Times reviewer John S. Wilson commented on the 1988 performance: Unlike other extended Ellington works, which are primarily if not entirely instrumental, "A Drum Is a Woman" is developed through songs and a narration with only occasional full orchestral passages.
 It was powerful, rhythmic and kaleidoscopic, with a strong vocal anchor at Friday's performance in Claudia Hamilton, a commanding presence as Madam Zajj.
 Luke Dogen's Carabea [sic] Joe was a genial, good-time companion with a strong inner core that emerged in a positively stated love song, "You Better Know It."

-The AllMusic review by Scott Yanow awarded the album 2 stars and stated: "Dominated by vocals and narration, the music often plays a backseat to the story, which is worth hearing twice at the most".
+The AllMusic review by Scott Yanow stated: "Dominated by vocals and narration, the music often plays a backseat to the story, which is worth hearing twice at the most".